awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 ### 19. Additional reference

-This tutorial has introduced _all_ of the functions available in this program.
+This tutorial has introduced all but one of the functions available in this program.
+This function is the "screenshot" function, which was added after this tutorial was written and is not covered in the tutorial.

 For reference, each page of the controller has a help icon located towards its upper right.
 Hovering the mouse over that icon will pop up a help